osteel/dime/README.md

 > **Note**
 > Requires [Docker](https://www.docker.com/).

+[Download this Bash script](https://raw.githubusercontent.com/osteel/dime/main/.docker/dime) (right click and "Save Link As..." "dime") and use it straight away:
-[Download this Bash script](/.docker/dime) and use it straight away:
+[Download this Bash script](https://raw.githubusercontent.com/osteel/dime/feature/docker/.docker/dime) (right click and "Save Link As..." "dime") and use it straight away:

 ```
 $ ./dime